 Major European spa towns – this is the name of the category, in which the listed towns were included.
 The selection was made for those spas that contribute to spreading cultural influences related to balneology, even on the transnational scale.
 The Czech Republic coordinates this “campaign” but it is a joint activity of seven countries of Europe.

 The preparation of the very motion for nomination is very complex and its creators make effort to carefully fine-tune all source documents.
 The issue is that if a motion is once dismissed, the locality cannot be nominated again.
 This is also one of the reasons why the whole matter has been lasting for several years.
 Vojtech Franta, the regional representative in Karlovy Vary who is in charge of UNESCO, even mentioned that it is the most complex nomination in history.
 This follows in particular from the fact that all participants from all towns and countries – mayors, expert groups, etc. must find common ground.
-All of them make great effort and at this moment it seems that the nomination is to be filed very soon – in June 2021.
+All of them make great effort.
+Together they successfully achieved the goal - UNESCO heritage status.

 UNESCO in Brief